zhitaoli-6/ocssd-dev/docs/recover-md.md

 2. Not ok to recover from partially-written lines: Abort the recovery process

 ## Multiple devices

-It is hard to make the order of same ppa clear in the same stripe made up of multiple lines.
+Red-Black tree is used to improve performance of reset dup-p2l

+## Assumptions
+1. stripe size equals to #devs.
+TODO: get rid of this constraint